ch570512/Qlockwork/Readme.txt

 Changelog:
 ******************************************************************************

+20210224:
+WLAN RSSI on WEB page in Debug.

 20210218:
 Outdoor pressure on WEB page.
 Replaced WEB page title HOSTNAME with WEBSITE_TITLE in configuration (Thanks to GenosseFlosse).